pitermarx/pitermarx.github.io/content/posts/2009/09/when-i-see-an-elephant-fly-dumbo/index.md

 ---
-title: "When i see an Elephant fly - Dumbo"
+title: "When i see an Elephant fly - Dumbo (Video)"
 date: "2009-09-17"
 categories:
     - "shares"